 Download the installation file of Omada Software Controller from the website.
 Then follow the instructions to properly install the Omada Software Controller.
-After a successful installation, a shortcut icon 2000 of the Omada Software Controller will be created on your desktop.
+After a successful installation, a shortcut icon software Controller will be created on your desktop.

 Installation on Linux Host